-CGM uses a tiny sensor placed under the skin of your belly.
-You can put it in quickly, and it’s usually not painful.
-It measures the amount of glucose in the fluid inside your body.
+CGM measures the amount of glucose in the fluid inside your body.
+Different devices collect the information in different manners using tiny sensors.
+In some cases, the sensor is placed under the skin of your belly in a quick and painless fashion or, it can be adhered to the back of your arm.
 A transmitter on the sensor then sends the information to a wireless-pager-like monitor that you can clip on your belt.

-The monitor displays your sugar levels at 1-, 5-, and 10-minute intervals.
+The monitor displays your sugar levels at 1-, 5-, 10-, or 15-minute intervals.
 If your sugar drops to a dangerously low level or a high preset level, the monitor will sound an alarm.

 In the past, only doctors could see the readings CGM systems collected.
 Now anyone can use the devices as part of at-home diabetes care.
 You can download data on your computer, tablet, or smartphone to see patterns and trends in your sugar levels.
 The information can help you and your doctor make the best plan for managing your diabetes, including:

-CGM doesn’t replace traditional home monitors or the need for finger sticks.
+CGM doesn’t replace traditional home monitors.
 You’ll still need to measure your blood sugar with a regular glucose meter a few times a day to help the monitor stay accurate.
-You should also replace the sensor under your skin every 3 to 7 days.
+Most monitors still require a finger stick and you should also replace the sensor under your skin every 3 to 7 days.

 If you use an insulin pump, you can also link it to your CGM system for continuous care.
 You won’t need to manually program the pump as with the other finger-prick methods.
 This is called a “sensor-augmented pump.”